West Harbour RFC: Club history

 The period between 2000-2010 saw West Harbour show its place as one of Sydney’s most successful clubs.
 Multiple lower grade premierships and a club championship saw the club continuing the great traditional of developing local talent across colts and grade.
 Local juniors Rodney Blake, Salesi Maafu and Scott Sio all donned Wallaby gold and Rugby League converts Lote Tuqiri and Timana Tahu used West Harbour to hone their rugby union craft and create their opportunities into wallaby jerseys.
 Numerous players were capped by super rugby franchises and many would go on to make their professional rugby debuts both in Australia and abroad.
 Wallaby James O’Conner and All Black Zac Guilford made West Harbour Rugby their Sydney homes while More recently former Wallaby Taqele Naiyaravoro and New Wallaby Carlo Tizzano played for West Harbour during their time at the Waratahs.
 2017 saw Taylor Adam’s win the prestigious Ken Catchpole Medal as the Shute Shields best player after a dominant performance over the season.

-Along with all the successes within the playing group the club saw many 1st Grade coaches from within the ranks go on to coach in professional environments right around the globe.
+The club also saw many 1st Grade coaches from within the ranks go on to coach in professional environments worldwide.